godaddy-wordpress/go/.github/ISSUE_TEMPLATE/---functionality-issue.md

 **Priority** (select one):
 - [ ] High - Functional blocker
 - [ ] Medium - Doesn't work as expected
-- [ ] Low - Styling fix, but not a blocker of functionality
+- [ ] Low - Not a big deal but we'd want to get to this eventually